UCL-VR/ubiq-website/.github/ISSUE_TEMPLATE/content-update---.md

 ---
 name: "Content update 📄"
-about: Suggest a content update for Doks
+about: Suggest a content update for Ubiq

 ---